 No Fee Unless You Win

-There are four major factors to determining fault, some of which you can influence, and some over which you have no control:
+There are four major factors to determining fault after an accident, some of which you can influence, and some over which you have no control:

 It might seem as though, as a person involved in an accident, you have no power over the collection of evidence, but you actually have a major role to play.
-Once you’ve established that everyone is safe and you’ve called 911, the next thing you should do is document the accident.
+Once you’ve established that everyone is safe and you’ve called 911, the next thing you should do is document the accident for fault determination.

 This is part of why calling the police right after an accident is important–it begins a paper trail of documentation that will record detailed accounts of the facts.
 Police reports include time, location, weather conditions, and descriptions of the vehicles and damage sustained.
 They also include accounts of the accident given by those involved and any witnesses.

 Insurance companies can have the largest influence on determining fault.
-Their involvement in the process begins, after the initial report, by assigning an adjuster to the case.
+Their involvement in the process begins, after the initial report, by assigning an adjuster to the claim.

 This person will review the police report, documentation of the accident, witness testimonials, and whatever other information is at their disposal.
 They will also examine the vehicle to assess the damage done and calculate the cost of repairs and whether or not the vehicle has been totaled.